Block

 • a) it is valid

-• b) its timestamp is less than 5 minutes into the future
+• b) its timestamp is less than the futuredating limit (5 minutes) into the future

 • d) its hash is less than the previous block's target_difficulty.